-As part of these programs I invited both artist and scientists to share their experience with the general public hosting presentations or hands-on lab activities.
-I’ve also been teaching, writing, advising, as well as touring lecturing and workshops – so I guess my hands are completely full.
-I just wish I had more time, it’s never enough and I really enjoy it all.
+As part of these programs, I invited both artists and scientists to share their experiences with the general public, hosting presentations or hands-on lab activities.
+I’ve also been teaching, writing, advising, as well as touring, lecturing and workshops – so I guess my hands are completely full.
+I just wish I had more time, it’s never enough, and I really enjoy it all.

 I’ve always been grateful that it teaches and educates me.
-And for all the opportunities to work and collaborate with so many fascinating innovative, creative people, from all walks of life.
-It taught me to learn about most current and pressing subjects, to see others, be patient, notice and appreciate the small little things in the now.
+And for all the opportunities to work and collaborate with so many fascinating innovative, creative people from all walks of life.
+It taught me to learn about most current and pressing subjects, to see others, to be patient, notice and appreciate the small little things in the now.
 Each project is an Alice’s rabbit hole, a mysterious journey, and an ecosystem full of exciting new things.
 It’s fascinating because if the artwork requires you to do and learn, it is part of the process.

-Just as the wonder of painting or sculpture reveals themselves to the artists, here too, the bacteria or any other biological system I work with, grows into the environment settings I introduce to it at the beginning.
-And while they struggle to survive and create I become an apprentice, a witness, a collaborator, a participant in the process, and through that I became part of it.
+Just as the wonder of painting or sculpture reveals itself to the artists, here, too, the bacteria or any other biological system I work with grows into the environment settings I introduce to it at the beginning.
+And while they struggle to survive and create, I become an apprentice, a witness, a collaborator, and a participant in the process, and through that, I became part of it.
 And it becomes part of me.

 What is your chief enemy of creativity?

 Definitely time!
 And not having enough of it.
 You have to have a very special relationship with time in order to create art.
-If we could use biological systems to clone or engineer time that would be fantastic.
+If we could use biological systems to clone or engineer time, that would be fantastic.

-I guess I really wish I would have more time to be and do all the things I dream of doing.
+I guess I really wish I would have had more time to be and do all the things I dream of doing.

 You couldn’t live without…

-The French say that the three-body problem is in fact of cheese, wine and bread – which you can’t live without.
+The French say that the three-body problem is, in fact, of cheese, wine and bread – which you can’t live without.